This particular topic has become rather important to me, so I elected to invest a considerable amount of time to write this lengthy post.

 For the first point, I mentioned something in my last post about this, but I want to discuss it in more detail.
 Primarily because it’s personal; I was once homeless myself, and this first point and what it entails is something I know about.

 For many years I have posted on the Catholic Answers Forum (“CAF”).
 During my time there, I saw a conversation involving some posters who were advocates for the Society of Saint Pius X (“SSPX”).
 The current status of the Society is quite irregular, and their current circumstances can be somewhat difficult to both understand and explain.
+As a result, I’ve decided to compile some information regarding both the past and present of the SSPX, including a timeline of events and some summaries.

 I do not write as much as I used to, my tendinitis in both hands has prevented me from doing so.
 It’s been quite painful for many weeks now, so I have been wearing hand braces and reserving my efforts for work purposes.